 - Bony or fibrous ankylosis, a condition in which the articular cleftis filled with bone or dense connective tissue causing immobilization of the joint.
 You can see this on anX-ray picture.

-Diagnostics and treatment of medial and lateral meniscus implies a small skin incision.
+Diagnostics and meniscus surgery implies a small skin incision.
 The damaged meniscus tissue is resected using highly precise miniature instruments.
 A surgeon does everything possible to avoid the radical meniscus resection.
 Sometimes the tears are stitched up or fixated by staples.
 Material they are made of is dissolvable.
 The stitched meniscus should not be loaded during a few weeks after surgery.

 After arthroscopy of the knee joint, the most patientsare allowed to immediately stand up and step on the lower limb, as well gently flex and extend the knee.
 However, it depends on the type and extent of surgery.
 There are some operations that require a longer recovery.
 In this case, the patient, first, have to walk on crutches with a partial load on the operated limb and wear a special device–an orthosis (a tutor).